trallard/opendata-airflow-tutorial/docs/source/setup.rst

     source env/bin/activate # Mac and Linux
     .\env\Scripts\activate  # Windows

-Make a copy of `this requirements file <https://raw.githubusercontent.com/trallard/airflow-tutorial/master/requirements.txt>`_ in your new directory.
 Now you can install the packages using via pip ``pip install -r requirements.txt``

 To leave the virtual environment run ``deactivate``